logo jabes

 Devops - Business Proces Management

-🎭 Summary & Indices Elucidation Foreword 🎭
+🎭 Summary & Indices Elucidation 👁 Foreword Vitae 🎭

-👐 C-Steer C-Serve C-Shape 👁 I-Data I-Jabes I-Know👐
+👐 C-Steer C-Serve C-Shape 👁 I-C6isr I-Jabes I-Know👐

-👐 r-steer r-serve r-shape 👁 r-data r-jabes r-know👐
+👐 r-steer r-serve r-shape 👁 r-c6isr r-jabes r-know👐

 🔰 Contents Cascade V-Model Assess Run CMM3-4AS 🔰